turbot/steampipe-docs/docs/integrations/github_actions/aws_oidc.md

 Every time your job runs, GitHub's OIDC Provider auto-generates an OIDC token.
 This token contains multiple claims to establish a security-hardened and verifiable identity about the workflow that is trying to authenticate.
 In order to request this OIDC JWT ID token, your job or workflow run requires a permissions setting with `id-token: write`.

-In order to checkout to the GitHub repository and to save the benchmark results to the repository, your job or workflow run requires a permissions setting with `contents: write`.
+In order to checkout to the GitHub repository and to save the benchmark results to the repository, your job or workflow run also requires a permissions setting with `contents: write`.

 ```yaml
 permissions: